confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 client.terminatePushQuery(queryId).get();
 ```

-And here's an analogous example for terminating a push query issued using the `executeQuery()` method:
+And here's an analogous example for terminating a push query issued by using the `executeQuery()` method:

 ```java
 String pullQuery = "SELECT * FROM MY_STREAM EMIT CHANGES LIMIT 10;";